CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol---BGP.md

     =====================
     No BGP network exists

-FRRouting RIB commands are also modified:
+FRRouting RIB commands are also modified.
+Run the NCLU `net show route` command or the vtysh `show ip route` command.
+For example:

     cumulus@switch:~$ net show route
     RIB entry for route